Shia LaBeouf Is Bested By 4chan Trolls Yet Again

-Actor turned activist Shia LaBeouf has been in and out of headlines the last couple of weeks, as he makes another attempt at a live interactive art installation entitled “He Will Not Divide Us.”
+Actor turned activist Shia LaBeouf has been in and out of headlines the last couple of weeks as he makes another attempt at a live, interactive art installation entitled “He Will Not Divide Us.”

 The project started in New York on January 20, the day of Trump’s inauguration, according to the official website.
 LaBeouf installed a camera outside of the Museum of the Moving Image and encouraged the public to repeat the phrase ‘he will not divide us’ as many times as they wanted.
 The museum abandoned the project barely a month later, as trolls from 4chan invaded the live feed with various racial and homophobic comments.
-LaBeouf was often on site and was even involved with several confrontations with the trolls.
+LaBeouf was often on site and was even involved in several confrontations with the trolls.

 According to The Fader, the Museum of the Moving Image abandoned the art installation after LaBeouf was arrested after one of such confrontations.
 LaBeouf temporarily relocated the interactive art piece to New Mexico, where gunfire was reported near the project.
 “He Will Not Divide” was taken down and moved yet again, this time to Tennessee, where LaBeouf had positioned a camera to stream a flag with his project’s title.
 4chan trolls were quick to locate and steal the flag, per the Verge, forcing LaBeouf to shut his project down for a third time.